kjkubik/CompanyLocationAndStocks/README.md

 ## Resources

 ### Data Sources
-What are our data sources?
-Where did we get our info from?

-What are we using for each portion of the project?
 1. Polygon.io - where all stock prices were retrieved for two years
 2. RapidAPI.com - The API used to get all companies data was - "companies-datas"
 3. finance.yahoo.com - Some sectors found
 4. Geopy - python library used to get Long. and Lat., as well as locations

 ### Technologies
-What are we using for each portion of the project?

 - Data Collection
   - OpenStreetMap
   - .csv files